DARMA-tasking/vt/docs/md/collection.md

 constructor arguments to create a new instance:
 `.mapperObjGroup<MyObjectGroup>(args...)`.
-An object group mapper must inherit from `vt::mapping::BaseMapper` and implement the pure virtual method `NodeType map(IdxT* idx, int ndim)` to define the mapping for the runtime.
-As an example, the map object groupd used by default for unbounded collections is implemented as follows:
+An object group mapper must inherit from `vt::mapping::BaseMapper` and implement the pure virtual method `NodeType map(IdxT* idx, int ndim, NodeType num_nodes)` to define the mapping for the runtime.
+As an example, the object group mapper used by default for unbounded collections is implemented as follows:

 \code{.cpp}
 template <typename IdxT>